Xunius/gplot/README.md

 # Basic usage

-The signature of the main plotting interfacing functions is:
+The signature of the main plotting interfacing function is:

 ```
+from gplot import gplot
 gplot.plot2(var, method, ax, xarray=x, yarray=y)
 ```